Participer au site avec un Tip

 Each event occurs at the zeros of a continuous function of time and

 state.
-Each function must have the signature ``event(t, y)`` and return
+Each function must have the signature ``event(t, y)`` where

-zeros will be found.
-The solver looks for a sign change over each step,
+all zeros will be found.
+The solver looks for a sign change over

-so if multiple zero crossings occur within one step, events may be
+each step, so if multiple zero crossings occur within one step,

-missed.
-Additionally each `event` function might have the following
+events may be missed.
+Additionally each `event` function might

 Implicitly False if not assigned.